Attack on Young Adult Books Justified?

 I am only asking this question because of the brouhaha which started with this article in the Wall Street Journal by Meghan Cox Gurdon who poses the same question.
-Specifically she asks, “How dark is contemporary fiction for teens?
+Specifically, she asks, “How dark is contemporary fiction for teens?
 Darker than when you were a child, my dear: So dark that kidnapping and pederasty and incest and brutal beatings are now just part of the run of things in novels directed, broadly speaking, at children from the ages of 12 to 18.”

-…she [Ms. Stoddard and her colleagues at Politics & Prose, an independent Washington, D.C., bookstore] notes that many teenagers do not read young-adult books at all.
+…she [Ms. Stoddard and her colleagues at Politics & Prose, an independent Washington, D.C., bookstore] note that many teenagers do not read young-adult books at all.
 Near the end of the school year, when she and a colleague entertained students from a nearby private school, only three of the visiting 18 juniors said that they read YA books.”

 And therein lies the issue.
 YA lit is seemingly written for and consumed by adults HOWEVER The Young Adult Library Services (YALSA) of the American Library Association (ALA) defines a young adult as “someone between the ages of twelve and eighteen”.
 Wikipedia

 Honestly, can you picture a book that is appealing to those ages 12 AND 18 years old?!
 Ten Miles Past Normal passes the test, but is this an exception?
 I am new to reading YA.
-It didn’t exist when I was 12 to 18 years old and now I am reading ahead to select books for my 11.5-year-old daughter who has ventured into YA with books like The Hunger Games and The Uglies but I don’t want her (and she agrees) to be reading books “rife with explicit abuse, violence and depravity.”
+It didn’t exist when I was 12 to 18 years old and now I am reading ahead to select books for my 11.5-year-old daughter who has ventured into YA with books like The Hunger Games and The Uglies but I don’t want her (and she agrees) to be reading books “rife with explicit abuse, violence, and depravity.”
 She does not enjoy that.
 I don’t either.

 This seems reasonable, right?
 Neither parents nor tweens are seeking out this YA violent stuff.
 What’s all the fuss?
 Ah… the backlash.
 Here are a few of the rebuttals …

 A Chair, A Fireplace, and a Tea Cozy She makes a great point about letting the reader make his or her own choice.
-As for the case of the mother in the article unable to find the right match, she laments the ability of qualified sales people or librarians to advise.
+As for the case of the mother in the article unable to find the right match, she laments the ability of qualified salespeople or librarians to advise.
 This is a good point!

 “What this article ignores is the questions of why people read what they do — one of the areas I find fascinating just because, and also because it helps with readers advisory.
 Some kids in terrible circumstances read about kids in terrible circumstances and find comfort and hope, even in the bleakest book; others live it, so don’t want to read it.
 Some read for windows; some, for mirrors.
 Some kids in crappy circumstances want to read about kids who have it worse off, so they can think, “at least my life isn’t bad as so and sos.”
-Some teens love literary books; some teens get so much literature during the school year that recreational reading is all about the popcorn.
-Each reader’s “popcorn” is different; for some it’s vampires and horror, for others it’s books that make them cry, like books about suicide, for others its books that talk frankly about what is whispered around school, like self-mutilation.
+Some teens love literary books; some teens get so much literature during the school year that recreational reading is all about popcorn.
+Each reader’s “popcorn” is different; for some, it’s vampires and horror, for others, it’s books that make them cry, like books about suicide, for others, it’s books that talk frankly about what is whispered around the school, like self-mutilation.
 Often, the full diet of what a person reads, teen or adult, cannot be judged by one or ten books, or one month, or a summer.
 Readers get obsessions — my Sylvia Plath obsession lasted years.”

 “YA is written for ages 12-18.
 That means there are some books more appropriate for 7th and 8th graders and others that I would recommend to my high school seniors.
 Does that mean all YA needs to be censored?
 Absolutely not!
 It means that teens should (and do) self-censor.
 It means that parents, teachers, and librarians should know what their teens are reading.
 More importantly, it means those gatekeepers should be reading alongside their teens and reading ahead of their teens.
 That way they can make knowledgeable recommendations to teens, recommendations that teens will trust…